RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 rladmin cluster config sentinel_ssl_policy required min_data_TLS_version 1.2
 ```

-For your changes to take effect, restart the server with the command:
+For your changes to take effect on the discovery service, restart the service with the command:

 ```src
 supervisorctl restart sentinel_service